TransformingMusicology/mei-tmus/documentation/tablature-core.md

 ```xml
 <note tab.course="2" tab.fret="3"/>
 ```
-In normal cases, this will be enough, given the `@notationType`.
+In normal cases, this will be enough, given the `@notationtype`.
 On occasions where the symbol is not the expected one, it can be indicated using the new element `<fretGlyph>`.
 Likely examples of this might be variant German notation symbols or alternatives for frets above 9 in Italian tabs.